16

 The weight of the flywheel is usually the first question people ask when researching a bike.

-This momentum keeps the pedals moving smoothly throughout the entire 360° pedal motion.
+And this momentum keeps the pedals moving smoothly throughout the entire 360° pedal motion, resulting in a smoother feel.

 Cheaper bikes with lighter flywheels can sometimes have “choppy” pedal motions because there isn’t enough momentum to keep pedals moving smoothly.